 Penning-In the Hungarian Partridge

 At MacFarlane Pheasants, we don’t raise the same old pheasants as other farms, and we don’t build all our outdoor pens the same.
-Our Hungarian partridges have different requirements than our ringneck and Manchurian Cross pheasants, so we cater to them just like we cater to our customers.
+We used to raise Hungarian partridges and wanted to share how their pens differed from the others on our farm.
+Hungarian partridges have different requirements than our ringneck pheasants, so we catered to them just like we cater to our customers.

-We switch our netting mesh size to a 1.5-inch for Hungarian partridges versus our standard two-inch netting for pheasants.
-The reason is simple: if we used the bigger netting, there’s the potential for the partridges to pop right through if they flush, and we can’t have escaped partridges flapping all around the farm.
+We switched our netting mesh size to a 1.5-inch for Hungarian partridges versus our standard two-inch netting for pheasants.
+The reason was simple: if we used the bigger netting, there’s the potential for the partridges to pop right through if they flush, and we can’t have escaped partridges flapping all around the farm.

-Another difference in the pens is the type of cover we grow.
+Another difference in the pens is the type of cover grown.
 At MacFarlane Pheasants, we’re a huge proponent of growing live, natural plants in the pens to shelter our birds.
-For partridges, our favorite is milo, also called sorghum.
+For partridges, our favorite was milo, also called sorghum.
 It’s a great low cover for the birds at beak-height, but it takes a higher soil temperature to germinate, so sow it well after the spring thaw for your summer birds.

 One last piece of advice: When the daylight hours get longer in the late winter and early spring, the birds get restless, and the females can be particularly aggressive, going after the males and picking at them.
 To prevent mortality, we segregate them by sex as the snow melts to avoid these issues.